 I got it with Windows XP operating system, although you can also get it with Windows Vista.
 One of the nice extras: it has a VGA webcam built right in (see image above).

-Below you see the 2140 Mini on top of my old laptop computer.
+Below you see the 2140 Mini next to my old laptop computer.
 Notice the size difference compared with a regular laptop.
 And it is so much lighter, too!
 It’s 2.6 pounds.

 The HP 2140 Mini is about the size of a largish business book.
 Don’t believe me?
 Here it is next to Tim Berry’s “Plan as You Go Business Plan” book.